census-instrumentation/opencensus-php/ext/README.md

 [OpenCensus](https://opencensus.io/) is a free, open-source distributed tracing implementation based on the [Dapper Paper](https://research.google.com/pubs/pub36356.html).
-This extension allows you to "watch" class method and function calls in order to automatically collect nested spans (labelled timing data).
+This extension allows you to "watch" class method and function calls in order to automatically collect nested spans (attributeled timing data).

 This library can optionally work in conjunction with the PHP library [opencensus/opencensus](https://packagist.org/packages/opencensus/opencensus) in order